pbeaman/persistit/doc/Transactions.rst

 Note that many common transaction patterns, including those defined by the TPC-C benchmark, do not experience write-skew and therefore *are* serializable under SI.

+In the unusual case where transactions are susceptible to write skew, the Exchange#lock method offers a way for applications to create a write-write dependency explicitly.
+This mechanism provides an efficient mechanism for ensuring serializable behavior.

 Durability Options: ``CommitPolicy``
 ------------------------------------